bwbohl/music-encoding.github.io/contributing/jekyll_native.md

-# Install JEkyll natively on your local machine
+# Install Jekyll natively on your local machine

 ## Prerequisites